Kava-Labs/DeFi-Pulse-Adapters/README.md

 module.exports = {
   name: 'Template Project', // project name
   token: null,              // null, or token symbol if project has a custom token
-  category: 'assets',       // allowed values as shown on DefiPulse: 'derivatives', 'dexes', 'lending', 'payments', 'assets'
+  category: 'assets',       // allowed values as shown on DefiPulse: 'derivatives', 'dexes', 'lending', 'payments', 'assets', 'staking'
   start: 1514764800,        // unix timestamp (utc 0) specifying when the project began, or where live data begins tvl                       // tvl adapter
 }